restorecommerce/data/demo-shop/README.md

 ```

 All flags are optional and they can be listed by typing `node import.js -h`.
-The API key can be obtained from the [`facade-srv`](https://github.com/restorecommerce/facade-srv/blob/master/cfg/config.json#L21).
+The API key can be obtained from the [`facade-srv`](https://github.com/restorecommerce/facade-srv/blob/master/cfg/config.json#L21) configuration.

 By default, the GraphQL importer uses the configuration file `config.json` to read data regarding endpoints for retrieving the API key
 and executing mutations/ queries.